"The Quarry Men:" A Conversation on New Mythology with Carridine Poran and Willi Paul

 8. Permaculture & Transition: values and principles

 My tales have transformed the hero, initiation and journey from Joseph Campbell's vision with modern fears about climate change, mass destruction of Nature and a dash of Hollywood.
 It matters not how long the pieces are, just the alchemitized struggles and lessons.

 Archetypes for my new myths are modernized as well.
 Archetypes are very powerful images or dreams in our creative tool kit that can offer insights and guidance on our journey:

-CP: But is there a difference between myth and other kinds of stories?
+: But is there a difference between myth and other kinds of stories?
 People ask why you call your myths because they are expecting something else when they hear the word myth.
 I'd like to explore your notion of myth as well as my own.
 Not only that, I'd like to somehow consider all you are doing and all the themes you are wrestling with in relation to what I know of myth as certain kinds of stories.
-You say your interest is in "the revitalized power of myth" and I'd like to consider that revitalization as a process in relation to Campbell‘s idea of creative mythology.
+You say your interest is in "the revitalized power of myth

 I just discovered the notion and underpinnings of Campbell's creative mythology.
 This is exciting because I now have a higher relationship with his vision and the world.
 I honestly did not know that this was the next stage of the journey until I read this: